yenk7/jhockey-tracking/README.md

 > XBee 3 Module Datasheet: https://www.digi.com/resources/documentation/digidocs/pdfs/90001543.pdf

-#### Receiving and Processing the Match Information
+#### Receiving and Processing the Match Information <span style="color:red">**IMPORTANT!**</span>

 The XBee modules have an inbuilt processor on them, capable of running Micropython scripts.
 We have flashed a script which processes the match information, and only returns selected information back to your Arduino-based robot.
 The script has a predefined `Robot ID`, and parses the string for information pertaining to that particular ID.

-The output from the module after parsing the string is a comma-delimited string, which looks like  `M,TTTT,X,Y`.
+The output from the module after parsing the string is a comma-delimited string, which looks like  `M,TTTT,XXX,YYY`.

-- If there is no information for the bot available in the message, it returns `no tracking information available`.
+where,

+- `M` is the Match Byte, which is a binary (0/1) digit indicating whether a match is ongoing or not.
+- `TTTT` is the match time in seconds.
+If a match is not ongoing, it will be set to 0000.
+- `XXX` is your bot's X coordinate with respect to the arena in centimeters.
+- `YYY` is your bot's Y coordinate with respect to the arena in centimeters.

+**Other expected outputs:**

 - If the ZigBee module is not receiving any information at all, it returns `no active tx found`.
+The timeout duration for losing a connection is set to 5 seconds.
+- If your bots information is not sent across by the Tx, you will receive your information as a string like `M,TTTT,---,---`.

-#### Interfacing the XBee Module with an Arduino
+#### Interfacing the XBee Module with an Arduino <span style="color:red">**IMPORTANT!**</span>

 The Arduino and XBee module communicate via a UART protocol.
 On an Arduino Mega, four hardware serial lines are available for UART communication.
 One of these is used to establish communication with our computer, and a second one is utilized for XBee communication.